 To be most effective, research shows that retrieval practice in science lessons should always be followed with feedback so even incorrect answers can be correctly retrieved in the future.

 Summative Assessment: At the end of each unit of learning, teachers also make a summative judgment relating to children’s knowledge and understanding, as well as their ability to work scientifically within the associated context.
 This is recorded on each child’s ‘Pupil Progress Record’ and this document stays with each child throughout their time at Milton Primary, ensuring seamless tracking of progress and attainment in Science across the academy.

 Statutory Assessment and Reporting: In addition to the formative and summative assessment tools discussed above, teachers of children in years 2 and 6 and are also required to report the attainment of each child in their class to the local authority, based on the teacher assessment framework.
-Bi-annually, the government also conducts a National Curriculum ‘Science Sampling Test’ in a selection of schools across the county.
+Biennially, the government conducts a National Curriculum ‘Science Sampling Test’ in a selection of schools across the county.
 In this test, children’s knowledge of the objectives taught in Science across Key Stage 2 is assessed in order to ascertain a ‘national picture’ of children’s learning in the subject.

 Educational Visits and Enrichment